Study Results

 Diffuse Reflectance Spectroscopy

-DRS will be used as a non-invasive optical spectroscopy method to collect key biological information from neonatal skin including skin maturity, blood oxygenation, and bilirubin content.
+DRS will be used as a non-invasive optical spectroscopy method to evaluate whether DRS spectra can be used to extract optical information related to skin maturity as well as hemoglobin, melanin, and bilirubin concentrations.

 BiliChek